Bossax/TAO_NARIT/src/Nuvu_example/Callback Acquisition/Callback Acquisition/ReadMe.txt

 ========================================================================
-    		Data Cubes Project Overview
+    Callback Acquisition Project Overview
 ========================================================================

-This example illustrates how to start the acquisition of multiples images and save them into data cubes.
-This runs on a separate thread
+This example illustrates how to acquire and save images using a callback function.

 Please refer to the "Simple Acquisition" example for a simple example on how to acquire images.